pjtunstall/thanatarchia/README.md

 [Thanatarchia](https://thanatarchia.netlify.app/)

-Go to Actions to get started.
 Select the territory with your faction colour to schedule attacks.
 Select another territory to spy on it.
 End Turn to execute all scheduled attacks.
 Explore the help menu.
+In particular, ask about how to play.

 ## Play locally